x71c9/tempesta/README.md

 ## Shortcut

-You can use the initial of the methods instead of their full name:
+You can use the initial of the methods instead of their full identifier:

 ```bash
 [a]dd     -- Add a new bookmark